 The Centre is part of the Energy Board that advises the Ministry of Fuel and Power.
 It collects data for the energy sector and carries our policy planning and analysis.
 It also serves as a focal point for energy studies.
-Its database is a component of the national STI network that is planned for the immediate future.
+Its database is a component of the national STI network that is being planned.